garykac/woven/docs/spell-list.md

 ```
 Element: Air

-Category: Move Mage, Move Other Mage, Add Action
+Category: Move Mage, Move Other Mage

 When cast: Push all mages out of an adjacent location and then move into that location.
 You choose which location each mage moves into.
-Take another action.

 ### Quick Drop
 ```